League of Legends: Arcane

 While celebrating League of Legendss tenth anniversary, Riot announced an animated television series, Arcane.
-It was the company's first production for television, and a collaboration between Riot Games and animation studio Fortiche Production.
+It was the company's first production for television, and a collaboration between Riot Games and the French animation studio Fortiche.
 The series is set in the technologically advanced city of Piltover and its oppressed, underground sister city of Zaun.
 Arcane explores adult themes and is not intended for children.
 It features multiple playable characters from League of Legends.
-Hailee Steinfeld stars as Vi, Ella Purnell as Jinx, Kevin Alejandro as Jayce, and Katie Leung as Caitlyn.
+The voice cast includes Hailee Steinfeld as Vi, Ella Purnell as Jinx, Kevin Alejandro as Jayce, and Katie Leung as Caitlyn.

-After a delay caused by the COVID-19 pandemic, the series premiered in November 2021 on Netflix internationally and through Tencent Video in China.
+After a delay due to the COVID-19 pandemic, the series premiered in November 2021 on Netflix internationally and through Tencent Video in China.
 The first season received critical acclaim, winning four Emmy Awards and nine Annie Awards.
 After the success of the first season, Riot hired former executives from Netflix, HBO Max, and Paramount Television Studios to expand its entertainment division, and CEO Nicolo Laurent pledged to create an "entertainment company for the 21st century".
 Ahead of the premiere of the second and final season, Variety reported that production and marketing costs for Arcanes 18 episodes exceeded $250 million, making it the most expensive animated series ever made.

 Bloomberg News reported that Riot paid Netflix around $3 million for each episode aired and that the studio failed to convert the series' success into in-game revenue.
 Riot had no plan to recoup the show's costs but said the second season was "on track to break even".
 The second season premiered in November 2024 to similar acclaim, winning seven Annie Awards in all nominated categories.
 GKIDS produced home media releases of the first season in 2024, including a collector's edition DVD, a 4K UHD steelbook, and Blu-ray variants.
-As of 2025, home media releases for the second season are forthcoming.
+The collector's edition, 4K UHD, and 4K Blu-ray discs for the second season followed in 2025.